-Lisa Ling (凌志慧 Líng Zhìhuì) is an American television journalist, born in Carmichael, California on August 30, 1973.
+Lisa J. Ling (凌志慧 Líng Zhìhuì, born August 30, 1973 in Sacramento, California) is an American television journalist, born in Sacramento, California on August 30, 1973.
 Her parents divorced when she was age 7, and partially because of this, she bonded more to her younger sister Laura.
 Her first appearance was on a local news show called 'Scratch', who recruited her out of a casting call in a Sacramento mall.
 Scratch was nationally syndicated, drawing the attention of Channel One News at age 18.
 By age 25, she was named senior war correspondent.
 She was also doing desk work with Anderson Cooper, who was also at Channel One at the time.

 In 2009, Laura, along with Euna Lee, were captured by North Korean border guards while filming a documentary about refugees fleeing into China, and were subsequently held for 4 1/2 months.

 If you don't know Lisa from The View, odds are you know her from the media campaign she waged to get her sister back.

 Lisa hosted her own series Our America With Lisa Ling, a documentary series on the Oprah Winfrey Network from 2011 to 2014.
 Afterward, she started up a Spiritual Successor series for CNN titled This is Life.

 Ling attended the University of Southern Caifornia, and is fluent in Spanish.
 She's been married to radiation oncologist Paul Song since 2007, and gave birth to a daughter, Jett, in March 2013.

 Tropes involving Lisa Ling:

 - Celebrity Resemblance: She's been mistaken for Lucy Liu quite a few times.

 - Determinator: Laura's in trouble?
 She will get Laura back.
 Killing a Terminator is easier than getting rid of Lisa.